 - Crimp the edges of the crust however you like.
 I like to make little V's using my fingers, but you can also crimp it with a fork if you prefer.

-From here, it depends on what you plans for your dairy-free pie crust are:
+From here, it depends on what you plans are for the crust.

-- For a no-bake pie, poke a few holes in the bottom, then line the crust with parchment paper or foil.
+- For a no-bake pie such as vegan banana cream pie, poke a few holes in the bottom, then line the crust with parchment paper or foil.
 Fill it with some rice, dried beans, or pie weights, and bake at 400° for about 30 minutes, until it's golden and flaky.

-- For baked pies, follow your pie recipe instructions, which may or may-not require pre-baking the crust before filling.
+- For baked pies like vegan pumpkin pie, follow your pie recipe instructions, which may or may-not require pre-baking the crust before filling.

 Vegan Pie Recipes

 Need something to make with your crust?
-Try one of these sweet or savory pies!
+Try one of these vegan pies!

 Like this recipe?
 If so, please stop back and leave me a review and rating below if you try it!
 Also be sure to follow me on Facebook, Pinterest or Instagram, or subscribe to my newsletter for more recipes like this one!